pomjak/BP-Application-Identification/scripts/src/README.md

 ## Usage

-This section provides usage instructions for the program and the Makefile.
+This section provides usage instructions for the program.

 ### Manual execution